CEREBRAL VENOUS THROMBOSIS

 - rapid deterioration of consciousness indicates either decompensated intracranial hypertension or extension of thrombosis into the deep venous system; herniation syndromes may occur

-- focal neurological deficits occurs in approx. in 50% of patients (in more advanced stages when ischemia or hemorrhage has developed) – a sudden worsening is probably caused by hemorrhagic transformation of ischemia
+- focal neurological deficits occur in ~ 50% of patients (in more advanced stages when ischemia or hemorrhage has developed) – a sudden worsening is probably caused by hemorrhagic transformation of ischemia

 - visual field disturbances (in cases involving the Labbe vein)